imagej/imagej.github.io/_pages/Developing_ImageJ_in_Eclipse.md

 description: test description
 ---

-{% include develop-menu content='tutorials' %}This article explains how to install, configure and use Eclipse to develop [ImageJ](ImageJ) [components](Components) and [plugins](Plugins).
+This article explains how to install, configure and use Eclipse to develop [ImageJ](ImageJ) [components](Components) and [plugins](Plugins).
 Directions correspond to Eclipse 4.4 Luna, and may need adjustment for other versions.

 Initial setup
 =============